Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 In place of a 'death by Powerpoint' history, Seaton proposed to make a film.
-He digitized thousands of images and documents and photographed some of his many heritage products during March 2002 in preparation for the movie.
+He digitized thousands of images and documents and photographed some of his heritage products during March 2002.

-The finished film amazed the senior management of the firm.
-It seemed that neither the CEO nor his top team was aware of their Company's rich heritage.
-None had stopped to wonder how the brand name had captured the hearts of the nation.
-New values were derived from the film and agreed at Board level and two copies of the film were requested - a 15 minute teaser to introduce the new values at team meetings and a longer 45 minute version with the complete history as a memento for every colleague to take home.
-The Group's wholesale division was able to oblige with 30,000 VHS copies, produced for just a few pence each.
+The finished film surprised senior executives, who knew little of the heritage.
+None had wondered how the brand had become established in Britain.
+New values were derived from the film.
+The Board requested two copies of the film, a 15 minute reprise to introduce the new values at team meetings and the full 45 minutes for staff to view at home.
+The wholesale division produced 30,000 VHS copies for a few pence each.

 Nicole Lander, who headed Corporate Affairs at Woolworths Group from 2001 and 2004, and built a strong reputation as one of the best communicators in British industry